mpkrass7/R-Practice/README.md

 # R-Practice
-This is where I'm using R for everyone
+This is the page I use for practice files I've made with R